-- therefore have an impact on water resources in the area. - The location of the municipality on the coastline and its proximity to shipping routes present numerous natural marine and coastal threats. - Due to the deep-water port in Richards Bay, the City is a choice location for heavy industries that inevitably present a range of human-induced disaster risks. - The settlement of communities in disaster high risk areas - Draught and inclement weather - Staff low moral - Lack of proper implementation of the Succession Policy - o Delays in finalising job evaluations - Failure/slow process of addressing Identified risks within the organisation - Staff turn-over in critical and scarce skills positions - Limited investment in ICT infrastructure upgrades - Lack of comprehensive skills audit - Illegal connections - Ageing infrastructure: electricity, water and roads - Poor capital expenditure - Non-payment for services - o Lack of asset maintenance plan - Cost of water tankering - Cost of maintaining rural roads - Changing municipal boundaries thus impacting on municipal infrastructure backlogs - o Continuous demand for waterborne sewer in rural areas - o seekers - Economic stagnation due to unresolved or unprocessed land claims and failed redistribution projects - Volatile world markets which affect prices for some agricultural commodities, for example, sugar - The demise of the South African Sugar Association's credit facility for small-scale cane growers - Nearly 10% of children of school going age are not attending school
+- Local ambient air quality conditions, particularly in industrial areas, indicate the inability for such areas to deal with any further emissions. - The area is characterized by a complex hydrology and climate change would therefore have an impact on water resources in the area. - The location of the municipality on the coastline and its proximity to shipping routes present numerous natural marine and coastal threats. - Due to the deep-water port in Richards Bay, the City is a choice location for heavy industries that inevitably present a range of human-induced disaster risks. - The settlement of communities in disaster high risk areas - Draught and inclement weather - Staff low moral - Lack of proper implementation of the Succession Policy - o Delays in finalising job evaluations - Failure/slow process of addressing Identified risks within the organisation - Staff turn-over in critical and scarce skills positions - Limited investment in ICT infrastructure upgrades - o Lack of comprehensive skills audit - o Illegal connections - Ageing infrastructure: electricity, water and roads - Poor capital expenditure - Non-payment for services - Lack of asset maintenance plan - o Cost of water tankering - Cost of maintaining rural roads - Changing municipal boundaries thus impacting on municipal infrastructure backlogs - Continuous demand for waterborne sewer in rural areas - o seekers - Economic stagnation due to unresolved or unprocessed land claims and failed redistribution projects - Volatile world markets which affect prices for some agricultural commodities, for example, sugar